trishacho/PolyBug/README.md

 If the repository a bug comes from has developer-written tests, we have also included a **Dockerfile** that can be used to create a container that clones the repository, installs the appropriate dependencies, and runs the relevant test(s).

 ## Running Our Unit Tests
-To run our manually written unit tests, you may follow the steps below for each type of bug.
+To run our manually written unit tests, you may follow the steps below for each type of bug after navigating to the appropriate directory using `cd` (for example, if you want to run Java tests for logic errors, run `cd logic/Java`).

-### Off-By-One, API Misuse, and Memory Leak Errors
+### Off-By-One, API Misuse, Memory Leak, Type, and Logic Errors
 #### C/C++
 Note: You must have `gcc` installed.
 ```console